Nonlinear Tripartite Coupling of Trapped Electrons with Magnons in a Hybrid Quantum System: Conclusion

-\textit{Conclusion.}---We propose a hybrid quantum system comprising a micromagnetic sphere and an eNe qubit.
-This platform enables strong-coupling regimes for both linear (two-body/tripartite) and multiple nonlinear interactions under accessible experimental conditions.
-The exponential enhancement of the nonlinear tripartite interaction is further achieved through the use of the parametric amplification.
-Moreover, combining nonlinear tripartite interactions with strong magnon dissipation facilitates dissipative spin-motion coupling, enabling phonon-added operations conditioned on spin states.
+We propose a hybrid quantum system composed of a micromagnetic sphere and an eNe platform.
+This platform enables the realization of multiple forms of nonlinear interactions under experimentally accessible conditions.
+By employing parametric amplification, the coupling strength can be exponentially enhanced.
+Furthermore, with magnons acting as intermediaries, nonlinear interactions between distinct electrons are mediated, resulting in strong indirect coupling among the four degrees of freedom associated with two electrons.
+These interactions enable the rapid generation of few-body entangled states.
 This hybrid system provides a novel platform for exploring quantum effects through engineered hybrid interactions.